Giovanni Ghirlandini

-Giovanni Ghirlandini (August 17, 1725 in Valeggio sul Mincio, Province of Verona – After 1791) was an Italian painter, mainly depicting sacred subjects.
+Giovanni Ghirlandini (17 August 1725 in Valeggio sul Mincio, Republic of Venice – After 1791) was an Italian painter, mainly depicting sacred subjects.

 Biography

 It is unclear under whom Ghirlandini trained, although he was likely influenced by the circle of Cignaroli of Verona, and Giuseppe Bazzani in Mantua.

 Among his altarpieces, are a Madonna and child with Saints Francis and Luigi Gonzaga for parish church of San Matteo at Quaderni.
 He painted oval canvases of St Anthony of Padua and St Francis of Paola for the parish church of San Lorenzo at Nogarole Rocca.
 He painted an Immaculate Conception for the parish church of Casaleone.
 The altarpiece of Saints Anthony of Padua, Vincent Ferrer, and Bovo in adoration of the Holy Heart at San Pietro in Vincoli at Affi is attributed to him.
 He painted a Crucifix with Jesuit Saint and San Vincenzo Ferrer (1769) for the parish church of Goito.
 In 1776, he painted an altarpiece for the church of Bondeno di Gonzaga He painted an altarpiece of St Nicola of Bari (1787) for the parish church of Cereta.